brrkrmn/cliphoard/README.md

   <br>
 </h1>

-ClipHoard is a Chrome extension to quickly save and access your most used data.
+ClipHoard is a productivity tool to quickly save and access your most used data.
 You can save text, password, URLs, and code blocks and copy them with just a click.
+To use install the extension, follow this [link](https://chromewebstore.google.com/detail/cliphoard/amgfihockidjlcbhljidpcefieldgljf?hl=en-US&utm_source=ext_sidebar).

 <br>